 Having a good credit score will always help.
 This is because credit score is the best indication of how well you have managed other forms of debt, loans, or credit cards in the past.
 For example, you may have a very positive, extensive financial history but may be between jobs at the present moment.

-What Types of Income Do Not Require Income Verification?
+What Types of Loans Do Not Require Income?

 There are several types of loan that you might take out that do not require income verification.
 Below is a list of examples:

 - Borrowing from friends and family.
 Asking for money for a parent, sibling or close friend is often the simplest way to get money quickly, regardless of whether you have a job or a source of income.
 Borrowing from family and friends can be a reasonable option if you need quick access to cash.
 However it is important that the terms of repayment are clearly set out so that any misunderstanding is avoided.

 - Title Loans.
 Title loans involve temporarily selling the ‘title’ of your car to a lender- so that you can receive 25% to 50% of the car’s value upfront as a loan.
 However, it is very important to make repayments on time, otherwise you risk your car being repossessed.